The Cook, the Steve, the Gayle, & Her Lover

 "The Cook, the Steve, the Gayle, & Her Lover" is the sixth episode of the sixth season of the animated comedy series Bob's Burgers and the overall 94th episode, written by Nora Smith and directed by Tyree Dillihay.
 It aired on Fox in the United States on January 17, 2016.
 When Bob throws a dinner party to bond with his new friend, Gayle uses the opportunity to introduce the family to her new love interest.
-Little does she know, Louise has a long-standing feud with Gayle's boyfriend and her niece will stop at nothing to break them apart.
+Little does Gayle know, Louise, her niece has a long-standing feud with Gayle's date and will stop at nothing to break them apart.
 Calamity ensues as Bob attempts to impress his new buddy and the kids take action.